 Consider your rabbits current dietary regime.
 If you’ve brought your rabbit up on snacks rather than hay, it could be used to being full and not wanting to eat hay.
 If your rabbit isn’t eating it’s hay without any other food intake, visit your vet immediately.
 It’s always best to get these things checked out by a medical professional.

 Reduce the snacks over a couple of weeks to give your rabbit’s digestive system chance to adjust to eating hay instead.

 If your rabbit prefers to eat soft food or high-calorie food rather than hay, it’s worth a visit to the vet to get teeth checked out.
 Dental disease can cause bunnies to try to avoid chewing.

 Assuming your rabbit doesn’t have an underlying medical condition preventing its hay intake, you can incentivize its hay intake.
 This could involve playing a game with your rabbit, stuffing hay into its tube and giving it plenty of praise after it eats its hay.

 The importance of monitoring your rabbit’s diet is huge, especially if you’re worried it might not be eating the right amount.
 We’d recommend keeping an eye on your bunny when you’ve got a chance, with the advances in technology we’ve even heard of owners setting up bunny cams they can use to monitor their pets while away at work!

 Hay for rabbits is the most crucial element of their diet.
 It should be available to them in an unlimited quantity, allowing them to graze on freely throughout the day.
-If you’re worried or concerned that your rabbit isn’t eating enough, or even any of its hay you should pay your vet a visit.
-Hopefully, this article has given you a break down to some of the basics of rabbit hay.
+If you’re worried or concerned that your rabbit isn’t eating enough or none of its hay you should pay your vet a visit.
+Hopefully, this article has given you a break down of some of the basics of rabbit hay.
 You should now be familiar with a few excellent examples of hay for rabbits.